USDA Water-Bath Processing Guidelines

 Buy on Amazon

-Ascorbic acid or Citric acid can be added to increase acidity.
+Lemon juice or Citric acid can be added to lower the pH or increase acidity.
 You can purchase Narrow Range pH Test Strips online to test your home water-bath processed foods.
+You can read about safely acidifying canned foods below.

 You can find a chart online - showing: